-The Senior Independent Director conducts an annual review of Board effectiveness, the operation and performance of the Chairman, the Board and its Committees, and the effectiveness of Board communications.
+The Senior Independent Director conducts an annual review of Board effectiveness, the composition of the Board in the context of the skills, knowledge, experience and diversity required, the operation and performance of the Chairman, the Board and its Committees, and the effectiveness of Board communications.
 This is achieved through discussion in one-to-one sessions with each Director, which may be aided by the completion by each Director of a questionnaire in advance.
-The meetings, which cover specific topics and allow for free-ranging discussion. provide a forum for an open and frank discourse.
+The meetings, which cover specific topics and allow for free-ranging discussion, provide a forum for an open and frank discourse.
 The Senior Independent Director circulates a written report to the Board, which summarises the outcome of the review and sets out any recommendations from Board members in relation to areas where improvements can be made.
 Consideration of the Senior Independent Director's report is a formal agenda item at a scheduled Board meeting.